girlscript/winter-of-contributing/Java/Iteration Statement/For and For-Each/For and For-Each.md

 ![for loop](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/fluhib6yud3n2rdiinct.png)

 ### **EXAMPLE 1:-**
-You need to print the first 10000 natural nos
+Write a program to print 1 to 1000 number
 ---
 ```Java
 class For{